 Another means of analyzing an institution's interest rate risk is by monitoring its interest rate sensitivity "gaps."
 An asset or liability is said to be interest rate sensitive within a specific time period if it will mature or reprice within that time period.
 The interest rate sensitivity "gap" is defined as the difference between interest earning assets and interest bearing liabilities maturing or repricing within a given time period.
-A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities exceeds interest rate sensitive assets.
+A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities.
+A gap is considered negative when the amount of interest rate sensitive liabilities exceeds interest rate sensitive assets.
 During a period of falling interest rates, a positive gap would tend to adversely affect net interest income, while a negative gap would tend to result in an increase in net interest income.
 During a period of rising interest rates, a positive gap would tend to result in an increase in net interest income while a negative gap would tend to affect net interest income adversely.